-We meet once a week (Wednesday 13:15-14:00) and we discuss about our current research, joint projects and new results in Behavioral Economics.
+We meet once a week (Wednesday 13:15-14:00, CSS 35.2.01) and we discuss about our current research, joint projects and new results in Behavioral Economics.

 For more information, please join our Facebook group.

 These meetings provide: